lambdaisland/garden/README.md

 Please contribute!

-## Help!
+## Help

 This project is looking for team members who can help this project succeed!
 Specifically of interest are people who can

 * help fix bugs,
 * answer questions,
 * merge pull requests, and
 * deploy new versions.

 If you are interested in becoming a team member please open an issue and direct message @noprompt, or direct message @noprompt on